Rowntree's: Takeover by Nestlé

 On 13 April 1988, the Swiss confectioner Jacobs Suchard began a dawn raid on Rowntree's shares, which had been under-performing the market, although they were beginning to improve, taking a 14.9% stake in the company by 9:15 am.
 As a result, the managing director of Nestlé, Helmut Maucher, contacted Kenneth Dixon, the chairman of Rowntree, offering to act as a white knight.
 Nestlé was the largest food company in the world, and had been interested in Rowntree previously, but the Rowntree board would aggressively contest any attempted takeover, and Nestlé had never undertaken a hostile takeover before.
 However, Nestlé was worried about the potential of Rowntree falling into the hands of one of its major competitors.
 Rowntree was the fourth-largest chocolate manufacturer in the world, after Mars, Hershey, and Cadbury, with a 7% global market share.

 Nestlé eventually won control with an offer valuing Rowntree at £2.55 billion.
 Strategically, Nestlé had always seen Rowntree as a perfect fit for its own operations.
 Nestlé had strength in the block chocolate bar business, and Rowntree had strength in the countline branded chocolate business.
 Rowntree's strong global brands were the key reason for Nestlé's interest.
 Due to potential synergies between the two companies, Nestlé believed that savings between 5 and 15% of Rowntree's operating costs could be made if the companies were to combine.

 The takeover was controversial, as Nestlé was effectively protected from similar takeover attempts under Swiss law.
 After the Nestlé takeover, the Rowntree chocolate ranges began to use the branding "Nestlé Rowntree", before eventually the Rowntree name was dropped from the packaging altogether, except on Rowntree's Cocoa and the Fruit Pastilles and Fruit Gums lines.
 The Mackintosh branding was dropped from all former Rowntree Mackintosh products except for Mackintosh's Toffee.

 Between 1988 and 1994, the Nestlé Rowntree workforce was reduced by 2,000.
 The Nestlé Rowntree factory in Norwich closed in 1994, and Rolo, Yorkie, and Easter-egg production was moved to York.

 In September 2006, it was announced that the manufacture of Smarties would be relocated to Hamburg, resulting in 645 job losses at the York factory.
 Production of Dairy Box was relocated to Spain, and Black Magic to the Czech Republic.

 In May 2009, Nestlé launched a new jelly sweet, Rowntree's Randoms, and in April 2012, another new jelly sweet, Fruit Bottles, both under the Rowntree's brand.

 Nestlé has invested more than £200 million in the Rowntree business since 1988, making the York site one of the world's largest confectionery factories.
-Nestlé's global research centre for confectionery is also based in York, and recently doubled in size following a £7 million investment.
+Nestlé's global research centre for confectionery is also based in York, and doubled in size following a £7 million investment.